twbs/bootstrap/site/content/docs/5.2/getting-started/webpack.md

    }
    ```

-2. **Next we create our `dist/index.html`.** This is the HTML page Webpack will load in the browser to utilize the bundled CSS and JS we'll add to it in later steps.
+2. **Next we fill in our `dist/index.html`.** This is the HTML page Webpack will load in the browser to utilize the bundled CSS and JS we'll add to it in later steps.
 Before we can do that, we have to give it something to render and include the `output` JS from the previous step.

    ```html
    <!doctype html>